Free 1st Phone Consult Session

 Adoption and Fertility Resources: Kris Probasco, LCSW Many of my former clients have told me that without our infertility counseling sessions, they wouldn't have been able to make as good of a decision, feel as confident about their decision, and be ready to meet the challenges that their decision later presented. firstname.lastname@example.org

 Following are some frequently asked questions, with answers that may be able to help guide you through what can be an exciting, but sometimes confusing, journey.
-At the bottom of the page are some sample letters to guide you through acquiring your donor information from a sperm bank or clinic.
+Here are some sample letters to guide you through acquiring your donor information from a sperm bank or clinic.

 For donor conceived persons, parents of the donor conceived, and donors themselves, making these connections is uncharted territory.
 Please know that these questions have been asked by many members, and as we fine-tune the questions, hopefully we can all figure out some answers together here on the DSR.
 (I have partnered with Liz Margolies, a licensed psychotherapist, to answer some of these questions.)